Blinken To Support Moldovas Western Hopes Against Russia - UrduPoint

 Blinken To Support Moldova's Western Hopes Against Russia

-Chisinau, (APP - UrduPoint / Pakistan Point News - 28th May, 2024) US Secretary of State Antony Blinken visits Moldova on Wednesday with plans to show robust support for the front-line country's Western aspirations amid Western alarm over Russian gains elsewhere.
+Chisinau, (APP - UrduPoint / Pakistan Point News - 29th May, 2024) US Secretary of State Antony Blinken visits Moldova on Wednesday with plans to support the frontline country's Western aspirations amid alarm over Russian gains elsewhere.

 Blinken will spend a day in Moldova at a time when Russia is scoring a series of battlefield victories in neighbouring Ukraine.

-The visit coincides with an expected move by Georgia, another former Soviet republic, to ram through a law against "foreign influence" seen as inspired by the Kremlin.
+The visit coincides with a move by Georgia, another former Soviet republic, which Tuesday rammed through a law against "foreign influence" seen as inspired by the Kremlin.

 Russian troops have been stationed for decades in Moldova's breakaway region of Transnistria, where speculation grew earlier this year that Moscow would attempt outright annexation.